 Alignment for Supply Chain Teams

-Supply chain teams might resist the new tools.
-A planner who has used Excel for twenty years might not trust an algorithm.
-Supply chain leaders need to manage this cultural shift.
-They must align ai capabilities with the daily needs of their staff.
-They have to show the workers that the ai is there to help them, not replace them.
+The supply chain people can sometimes react negatively to the new tools.
+A supply chain planner who has been using Excel for twenty years can sometimes not trust an algorithm.
+The supply chain leaders need to manage the cultural change.
+They need to ensure that the new ai technologies align with the day-to-day activities of their people.
+They need to ensure that the people see the ai tools as ones that will assist them, not replace them.

 Examples of AI in Supply Chain